 A generalist guide to progression is provided below; the model below is designed as guidance only.
 Westminster Special Schools meets the needs of a diverse group of students and as such notions of progress are different for each student and pertinent to their needs.
 We use a range of assessment tools to identify these and suggest the trajectory of development.

-Our primary curriculum is as sensory based curriculum.
-The Creative Arts are taught discreetly within this curriculum where the Creative Arts are used to scaffold early years development, the main focus of this is to use the arts as a conduit for students to develop precursor learning skills; expressive and receptive language and to support cognitive development .
+Our primary curriculum is a sensory-based curriculum.
+The Creative Arts are taught discreetly within this curriculum where the Creative Arts are used to scaffold early years development, the main focus of this is to use the arts as a conduit for students to develop precursor learning skills; expressive and receptive language and to support cognitive development.
 Students experience a broad and balanced Creative Arts curriculum that is exploratory in nature with a focus on process.

 From this a range of opportunities will be offered so that a child’s urge to create will be extended and learning will be formed around the child so that they can reach their potential, responding to a number of stimuli’s such as music, cultural experiences, artists, dancers and musicians.

 Where appropriate students are taught core skills and good practice to enable students to access examination courses in years ten and eleven.
-In response to the needs of the students a range of courses are made available to ensure that all students access the most appropriate course that enables them to have a positive outcome at the end of their school year.
+In response to the needs of the students, a range of courses is made available to ensure that all students access the most appropriate course that enables them to have a positive outcome at the end of their school year.

-The upper school curriculum supported by the students experiences during the primary curriculum and extended; the skills and knowledge acquired is extended but pertinent to the child.
-The Creative Arts curriculum will look to extend skills that support the students agency; i.e. understanding how to develop ideas and problem solve to make art, dance, drama and music.
+The secondary department curriculum supported by the students' experiences during the primary curriculum and extended; the skills and knowledge acquired are extended but pertinent to the child.
+The Creative Arts curriculum will look to extend skills that support the students' agency; i.e. understanding how to develop ideas and problem-solve to make art, dance, drama and music.
 These skills are supported and extended by a culturally rich curriculum that explores different genres of Creative Arts, extended by visits and working with a number of practitioners.

 A broad and balanced curriculum

 The students receive a broad and balanced curriculum with exposure to outside agencies and individuals to enhance learning.
-The schools deliver a range of experiences that reflect a range of different practices within the Creative Arts reflecting different cultures, artistic approaches and genres.
+The school delivers a range of experiences that reflect a range of different practices within the Creative Arts reflecting different cultures, artistic approaches and genres.